Cecil Fielder: Personal life

 In October 2004, The Detroit News reported that Fielder was suffering from domestic and gambling problems.
-They relied on court documents from Fielder's divorce and a lawsuit brought against him by Trump Plaza Hotel and Casinos in New Jersey describing debts to various casinos, credit card companies and banks.
+They relied on court documents from Fielder's divorce and a lawsuit brought against him by Trump Plaza Hotel and Casinos in New Jersey describing debts to various casinos, credit-card companies, and banks.
 Fielder later filed a libel suit against Gannett, the parent company of The Detroit News, and the lead reporter, Fred Girard, accusing them of slander and defamation of character.
 The suit sought US$25 million in damages and fees.
 The trial court dismissed the suit and the Michigan Court of Appeals affirmed the decision.

 Fielder's son Prince was a first baseman who played his career with the Milwaukee Brewers, Detroit Tigers, and Texas Rangers.
 Fielder was originally involved in his son's professional career, even negotiating his first contract.
 After a dispute as to whether Cecil should receive a typical agent's fee for negotiating the contract, Prince and his family were no longer on speaking terms with Cecil.
-In a 2012 interview, Cecil Fielder said that he and Prince had recently begun speaking again, and that their relationship was improving.
-On September 25, 2007, Prince hit his 50th home run of the season, making Cecil and Prince the only father/son duo in Major League history to each reach the milestone.
+In a 2012 interview, Cecil Fielder said that Prince and he had recently begun speaking again, and that their relationship was improving.
+On September 25, 2007, Prince hit his 50th home run of the season, making Cecil and Prince the only father/son duo in MLB history to each reach the milestone.
 The two each have 319 career home runs, and are tied for 126th on the career MLB home run list.

 After managing the South Coast League's Charlotte County Redfish in 2007, Fielder became the manager of the Atlantic City Surf of the Canadian-American Association of Professional Baseball in 2008.
 On March 25, 2011, Fielder was named to the Torrington Titans advisory board.

+On October 17, 2024, Fielder was inducted into the Michigan Sports Hall of Fame.